-If you have a degree in a scientific field and a knack for writing, you should consider getting into science writing.
+If you have a degree in a scientific field and a knack for writing, consider becoming a freelance science writer.

 It’s a great idea as science writing encompasses a wide variety of niches along with better pay.